arshmittal16/Corona-FAQ-Chatbot/data/nlu.md

 - what kind of exercises one can do at home?

 ## intent:donate
-- Is it okay for me to donate blood?
+- Is it normal for me to donate blood?
 - Can I donate blood?
 - Is it safe for me to donate blood?
 - Is it goodd for me to donate blood these times?